 - completed visa application form;

 - cover letter stating purpose of visit and visit dates;

 - sufficient medical insurance;

 - evidence of finances to support your stay

 Below is a breakdown of the different types of short-stay Swiss visa.

 Airport transit Swiss visa

-Some foreign nationals do need to get an airport visa to enter Switzerland.
+Some foreign nationals need an airport transit visa (known as a Schengen A visa) if travelling through Switzerland and catching a connecting flight.
 Click here to find out if you need a Swiss transit visa.